 In the experiments, we conduct both qualitative evaluation by visualization of explanation maps and quantitative evaluation compared with other types of explanation methods, and show the superiority of our proposed Grad-ECLIP. \zcy{Moreover, in the qualitative evaluation, we demonstrate the generalizability of Grad-ECLIP by applying our method on diverse datasets of different domains and showing it is applicable to both ViT and CNN-based CLIP, as well as the ViT classifier and other transformer-based vision language models like BLIP \cite{li2022blip}.} Then, using Grad-ECLIP, we further conduct a visualization-based analysis on CLIP, and reveal working mechanisms and advantages/limitations of the CLIP model, \abc{including the type of attributes and the concreteness/abstractness of words used by CLIP}.
 We hope our proposed method can be helpful for researchers to explore more properties of vision-language models like CLIP, \abc{as well as understand their current limitations and how this may affect downstream tasks}.

 \zcy{Finally, we also present an application of Grad-ECLIP to fine-tuning the CLIP model to boost the fine-grained understanding.
-Since the ViT-based CLIP model has been shown to have limitations in producing dense representations, due to the pretraining focusing on the whole image-text matching \cite{zhong2022regionclip,wang2023position, kim2023region,wu2023clipself}, we propose to generate detailed region-phrase corresponding pairs via Grad-ECLIP so as to enhance the fine-grained understanding of CLIP model during fine-tuning.
-Experiments with zero-shot region classification and down-stream open-vocabulary detection application show that the Grad-ECLIP-enabled fine-tuning is effective.}
+Since the ViT-based CLIP model has been shown to have limitations in producing dense representations, due to the pretraining focusing on the whole image-text matching \cite{zhong2022regionclip,wang2023position, kim2023region,wu2023clipself}, we propose to generate detailed region-phrase corresponding pairs via Grad-ECLIP so as to enhance the fine-grained understanding of the CLIP model during fine-tuning.
+Experiments with zero-shot region classification and downstream open-vocabulary detection application show that the Grad-ECLIP-enabled fine-tuning is effective.}

-In summary, the contributions of this paper are five-fold: \begin{compactenum} \item We investigate Grad-ECLIP, a gradient-based visual and textual explanation approach for CLIP to produce high-quality result-specific heat maps for explaining the matching of image-text pairs.
+In summary, the contributions of this paper are fivefold: \begin{compactenum} \item \red{ We explore the explanation of image-text matching in VLP models by investigating Grad-ECLIP, a gradient-based visual and textual explanation approach for CLIP dual-encoders to produce high-quality result-specific heat maps for explaining the matching of image-text pairs.}

 \item We demonstrate the superiority of the proposed Grad-ECLIP with comprehensive evaluations comparing with the state-of-the-art explanation methods for Transformers and CLIP.